stek765/C-learning/README.md

 # How-to-C

-A Complete Guide to nail your C test
+USefull tips and use cases for your C learning.